Rohan Smith: Later career

 Smith again won All-Australian selection in 2003 and in recent seasons had been noted for his longevity in the game, at 33 years of age still being a valuable member of a young Bulldogs side.
 However, he had noticeably lost some of his pace during the 2006 season.
 He announced his retirement before the start of the finals series in 2006.
 There was talk of him continuing a further year if he was stuck on 299 games, but he insisted that he would retire at the end of the season, regardless of his games tally.
 The Bulldogs won their first final, against Collingwood, to set up a 300th game for Smith which he would share with Scott West, another long serving veteran and one of Smith's best friends at the club.
 Smith and West are, to date, the only team mates in AFL history to share their 300th game in the same match.
+The pair had previously shared their 150th and 200th matches together, with the Bulldogs winning on both occasions.

 That game would be his last, with the Bulldogs going down to eventual premiers by 74 points.
 An emotional Smith was chaired off Subiaco Oval where he received a standing ovation, a testament to his illustrious career.

 Smith now resides in Williamstown with his wife Alison and his two children.

 Following his retirement, Smith became a commentator for Fox Sports, since 2012 Smith has been an assistant coach at his former club in the Western Bulldogs.